aerospike/backup-go/cmd/asbackup/readme.md

                                     which can be used to do a partial backup.
 The expression to be used can be base64 encoded through any client.
 This argument is mutually exclusive with multi-set backup.

-      --total-timeout int           Total socket timeout in milliseconds.
-                                    Default: 0 - no timeout.
-      --socket-timeout int          Socket timeout in milliseconds.
-If this value is 0, its set to total-timeout.
-If both are 0, there is no socket idle time limit
-                                    Default: 10 seconds. (default 10000)

 Compression Flags:
   -z, --compress string         Enables compressing of backup files using the specified compression algorithm.